alshoja/Codeignitor-configured/readme.rst

 ************

 I had already Done it for you ,simply use the package and thats the purpose of this package Enjoy Coding :)
+Please change Database username and Pasword according to your Credentials.

 *******
 License